Rilakkuma

 Rilakkuma (リラックマ, Rirakkuma) is a fictional character produced by the Japanese company San-X and created by Aki Kondo.
 San-X portrays Rilakkuma as an anthropomorphized teddy bear close to his bear friends Korilakkuma and Chairoikoguma, along with a bird Kiiroitori.
 After the character's debut in 2003, Rilakkuma has been featured on stationery and merchandise created by San-X, as well as multiple collaboration cafès.
 Along with picture books and comics, a stop-motion animation series titled Rilakkuma and Kaoru was broadcast in 2019.

-An anime adaption was announced on October 20, 2024, the series is to be animated by the studio Production I.G.
+An anime adaptation started airing in April 2026, the series is animated by the studio Production I.G.

 Development

 San-X employee Aki Kondo had previously created characters such as Amagurichan and Mikanbouya.
 At the time, San-X ordered staff members to create one character per month.
 After watching a TV show about dogs at the height of the pet boom in Japan, Kondo not only wanted a pet dog, but also envied dogs' lives, as she was busy with work and hoped to relax more.
 This inspired her to create Rilakkuma, with his name a portmanteau of the words relax (リラックス, rirakkusu) and bear (クマ, kuma) Rilakkuma was designed with a slightly sloppy posture because Kondo found it amusing, believing that he should look "cute", yet "out of place."
 Kondo had also designed Rilakkuma with a zipper on his back, which became one of his quirks.
 San-X initially found Rilakkuma too gangly and had preferred characters with small hands.